Jump To Section

-The All India Services comprises the three prestigious civil services of India namely the Indian Administrative Service (IAS); Indian Police Service (IPS); and Indian Foreign Service (IFS).
+The All India Services comprises the three prestigious civil services of India namely the Indian Administrative Service (IAS); Indian Police Service (IPS); and Indian Forest Service (IFS).

 The common exceptional feature of the All India Services is that the candidates selected for these civil services are recruited by the Center (Union Government in federal polity), however, their services are allotted under various State Cadres and they have the accountability to serve both under the State and the Centre.

 The recruitment for IAS and IPS officers are conducted through the Civil Services Examination which is held by the Union Public Service Commission (UPSC) every year. if you want to try UPSC exam, you have to study very hard. here is the complete syllabus of UPSC Exam I have written here.

 While for the post of IFS, the preliminary examination is combined with the Civil Services Exam and the other stages of the exam are held separately.

 The candidates who are selected through the examination and interview are recruited as officers and trained by the Central Government, and then allocated to different State cadres.

 The candidates opt for Civil Services not always due to the attraction of salary or perks.
 Though the private sector may offer better packages, the list of candidates who leave their cushy job to enter public service for a lesser salary is not small because of the reputation and duty honor it offers.

 Candidates who are selected as IAS Officers are trained to manage Government affairs.
 Every civil servant is allotted to a particular office and they have policy framing and implementing as the major responsibility in that particular area.